libresh/libre.sh/doc/getting-started-as-a-hoster.md

 Make a diagram of how your laptop talks to your USB sticks and your servers.
 Then make a diagram of the services you use and to which email addresses they send password reset emails.
-Draw a perimeter of trust in both diagrams, and start taking some basic measures to keep your laptop secure.
+Draw a perimeter of trust in both diagrams, and start taking some basic measures to keep your daily operations secure.

 Don't mix accounts and email addresses which you may use from other computers, and keep your IndieHosters passwords and accounts separate from your other passwords and accounts, and reset them every few months.
 It might even make sense to dual-boot your laptop or boot from a live disk which resets on boot to make sure everything you do with IndieHosters data is done in a sterile environment.
+Ubuntu has a 'guest account' option on the login screen which maybe also be handy for this.

 Also: lock your screen when walking away from your laptop, and think about what someone could do with it if they were to steal your bag, or your smartphone.